assembly-edu/terms-of-service/glossary.md

 __Developer Agreement:__ A [pledge](http://assembly.education/developer-agreement) that we ask all third party developers to sign up to in order to integrate with the Assembly Platform.

 __IP Address:__ A unique computer address that identifies you to the Internet, or your local network.

+__School:__ All references to a school may refer either to an individual school or multiple schools, where those schools are joined together in a legal entity such as a Multi Academy Trust.